stackitcloud/terraform-provider-stackit/docs/data-sources/image_v2.md

     }
   }

+  You can also list available images using the STACKIT CLI https://github.com/stackitcloud/stackit-cli:

+  stackit image list

   ~> This datasource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---